DDL Conference Chair

 Yorick Kamlag, is since 2017 Senior Director at AstraZeneca where he holds the position of Head RIA CMC Project leadership.
 In this role he is responsible for the CMC aspects of projects in the early phase up to phase 2b Respiratory, Inflammation and Autoimmunity portfolio.

 He previously held several positions at Vectura and moved in 2007 to Siegfried Pharmaceutical Development as Head of Pharmaceutical development which was acquired in 2010 by Zentiva.
 In this position he was responsible for design and development of robust formulation / manufacturing / analytical processes and technologies of several inhalation products.

-PD Dr Regina Scherließ (*1979) is a pharmacist and did her PhD in 2008 on “Formulation of inhalation combination products by co-precipitation”.
+Prof. Dr. Regina Scherließ (*1979) is a pharmacist and did her PhD in 2008 on “Formulation of inhalation combination products by co-precipitation”.
 She then started her own research group working on “Formulations for mucosal vaccination” in the Department of Pharmaceutics and Biopharmaceutics at Kiel University, Germany.
 During her work she performed research stays in the US, New Zealand and Australia.
 She received several young researcher awards including The Pat Burnell New Investigator Award 2010 and finished her “Habilitation” in 2015.
 Her research interests include disperse systems and nanoparticles, stabilization of biomolecules in spray drying and formulations for mucosal vaccination with a focus on respiratory (nasal and pulmonary) dry powder delivery.
 Since September 2017 she is professor for Pharmaceutics and Biopharmaceutics and chair of the Department of Pharmaceutics at Kiel University.
-As such she heads the research unit in Pharmaceutics and is responsible for all teaching in Pharmaceutics and Biopharmaceutics.
+As such she heads the research unit in Pharmaceutics and is responsible for all teaching in Pharmaceutics and Biopharmaceutics

 3M Drug Delivery Systems Division